Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Patella fractures account for approximately 1% of all bony injuries.
 They are usually caused by a fall from a height, a direct blow to the patella or a massive tensile force pulling through the quads onto the kneecap.

-and start gentle exercises immediately but you will need to wear a
+and start gentle exercises immediately after a patella fracture, but you will probably need to wear a

 brace for 4-6 weeks that holds the knee in extension (straight).
 This can be removed to do your exercises.